Fonterra Co-operative Group: Strategic Developments and Future Plans

 Financial Performance

-Fonterra reported revenues of approximately NZD 22 billion, highlighting its strong market presence and significant contribution to New Zealand's GDP.
-This financial performance underscores Fonterra's efficient use of the country's dairy resources.
+Fonterra reported revenues of approximately NZD 22 billion, highlighting its efficient use of New Zealand's dairy resources and its significant role in the country's GDP.

 Major Strategic Developments